Skip to content

 Pre-buying steel coil right now is either the smartest move you make this year or the one that eats your line of credit alive.
-With Section 232 tariffs sitting at 50 percent and the producer price index for steel mill products up 20.7 percent year over year, the math has shifted hard.
-I’ve watched contractors get rich on coil they bought six months ago.
-I’ve also watched contractors pay warehouse rent on inventory that didn’t move while their working capital sat frozen in a rack.
+With Section 232 tariffs on steel and aluminum sitting at 50 percent following the June 2025 presidential proclamation, the math has shifted hard.
+I have watched contractors get rich on coil they bought six months ago.
+I have also watched contractors pay warehouse rent on inventory that did not move while their working capital sat frozen in a rack.

 The tariff math changed the moment Section 232 hit 50 percent